betrybe/manual-arquiteto-moderno/chapter_02.md

 Let’s start with something that you might have faced in the past: REST to REST communications can be challenging.

 #### REST to REST communications can be challenging
 If you look at the example provided in the previous section both the Agenda and Email services are invoked from the Call for Proposals Service by using a [REST call](https://github.com/salaboy/fmtok8s-c4p/blob/no-workflow/src/main/java/com/salaboy/conferences/c4p/services/AgendaService.java#L29).
-As we discussed before these interactions represent a key part of our business flow, so you need to make sure that these interactions go as planned 100% of the times.
+As we discussed before these interactions represent a key part of our business flow, so you need to make sure that these interactions go as planned 100% of the time.
 It is vital that our application doesn’t end up in an inconsistent state, for example, a proposal gets approved and published into the agenda, but we never sent a notification to the speaker.
 As it is coded in this example, if the Agenda or Email Service goes down, the HTTP request will silently fail.

 This basic requirement, when working with distributed systems where there is no shared state between services becomes a challenge that has several possible solutions.

 One common solution is to write inside our service code to retry in case of failure, this makes every call much more complicated.
 In the past, there have been several libraries that provided helpers for such situations.
-It is important to notice that vanilla Kubernetes doesn’t deal with these kind of failure in any way.
+It is important to notice that vanilla Kubernetes doesn’t deal with this kind of failure in any way.

 Another solution might be to use a messaging or pub/sub mechanism to communicate our services that out of the box provide you with more guarantees about the delivery of the messages sent.
-Switching to using messaging such as RabbitMQ or Kafka introduces another set of challenges, most of the time related with now dealing with another complex piece of infrastructure that needs to be maintained over time.
+Switching to using messaging such as RabbitMQ or Kafka introduces another set of challenges, most of the time related to now dealing with another complex piece of infrastructure that needs to be maintained over time.
 Nonetheless, messaging has been proven to be robust and the only option for certain scenarios where these guarantees are required, and the volume of interactions is high.

 Finally, a newer approach are Service Meshes, where we delegate the responsibility of retrying, for example,  to the infrastructure.
-Service Meshes uses proxies to inspect HTTP payloads and error codes so automatic retries can be don in case of failure.
+Service Meshes uses proxies to inspect HTTP payloads and error codes so automatic retries can be done in case of failure.

-> **TIP:** You should check out Istio, Gloo, and LinkerD if you are interested in understanding more about how Service Meshes work and what are their advantages.
+> **TIP:** You should check out Istio, Gloo, and LinkerD if you are interested in understanding more about how Service Meshes work and what their advantages are.
 More details about Service Meshes are shared on the [Cloud](https://github.com/otaviojava/manual-arquiteto-moderno/blob/master/chapter_08.md) chapter.

 #### Flow Buried in Code
 It is quite common to find complex business logic hidden inside our services, obscured in a way by all the boilerplate required to deal with technical errors, fetch data from different sources and transform data between different formats.
 In real-life projects, it gets quite hard for Domain Experts to actually understand the code that implements their business flows.

 The example discussed in this chapter would become hard to read if we add the code to deal with other aspects such as:
-- Unhappy paths and exceptional cases: such as, the speaker that submitted a proposal disappeared and it is not answering any emails.
+- Unhappy paths and exceptional cases: such as, the speaker who submitted a proposal disappeared and is not answering any emails.
 - Time-Based events, reminders and constraints: for example, schedule a reminder for the board members to review a proposal before 3 days after the submission happened.
 Cancel the reminder if the decision was made before the deadline.
 - New requirements are added which push developers to change the sequence of the flow: such as, an email that needs to be sent with a confirmation link to the speaker before we publish and approved talk to the agenda.
 The more requirements the more code that we need to add, the more it looks like spaghetti.
 - Reporting and Analytics: for example, your manager wants to know how many proposals we receive per day and how much time on average it takes to approve or reject proposals.
 You might be tempted to add new endpoints to deal with such reports inside the same service.